postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 You can configure your monitors to run as frequently as you would like, depending on your [Postman plan](https://www.postman.com/pricing/).
 For paid plans, monitors can be scheduled to run as often as every five minutes.
 For free plans, monitors can be scheduled to run as often as every hour.
 You can even specify which region of the world you’d like to run the collection from (paid plans only).

 Get alerted by email if a test fails or errors occur, or [set up integrations](/docs/integrations/intro-integrations/) to be notified over Slack and other channels.
-All results are recorded on the monitor’s dashboard, so you can view past results or see trends over time.
+All results are recorded on the monitor’s dashboard, so you can view past results or inspect trends over time.

 Learn how to [set up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/).